Byzantine Empire under the Palaiologos dynasty: The rise and fall of Kantakouzenos, 1341–1357

 The Byzantine Empire entered into a new era of decay in 1341.
 The Empire was ravaged by multiple serious disasters — alongside wars and civil wars, renewed epidemics of bubonic plague swept through its diminished lands.
-The first outbreak occurred in 1347, and between the 1360s and 1420s, eight further outbreaks of plague are recorded.
+The first outbreak occurred in 1347, and between the 1360s and 1420s, eight further outbreaks of plague were recorded.
 Cities were full of social unrest between the corrupt wealthy (who had been exploiting the tax system for their own benefit) and the countless landless peasants burdened by the demands of the government.
 Religious controversy, the cancer of Byzantium in the 7th and 8th centuries, once again emerged in the form of the Hesychasm controversy, which eventually became a doctrine of the Eastern Orthodox church.
 There were numerous earthquakes, destroying Byzantium's infrastructure — the fortress of Gallipoli was destroyed in 1354 by such an earthquake and the Ottoman Turks lost no time in taking it and establishing a bridgehead in Europe.
 Meanwhile, the Serbs continued pressing south, removing any nominal Imperial control in Epirus.
-The Empire shrunk in size and when the civil war ended, Byzantium would be a petty city state, hanging on to life through the respites of her foes, and soon to-be protectors.